Dickinson-COMP-491-492/website/docs/05-hfossTools.md

 ### Homework

-- Reading & Preparation for next class meeting (Individual)
+- Reading and Preparation next class discussion.
+Details are on the page for the next meeting (Individual)
 - [H/FOSS Project Review II](04-projectReview.md) This is your
   second project *review*, which is more detailed than the *explorations* done previously.
 (Individual)